bwp91/homebridge-govee/README.md

 - This plugin allows you to view and control your Govee devices within HomeKit.
 The plugin:
   - requires your Govee credentials if you wish to enable support for bluetooth devices
-  - requires a Govee [API key](https://github.com/bwp91/homebridge-govee/wiki/Configuration#obtaining-your-api-key) if you wish to enable support for cloud devices
+  - requires your Govee [API key](https://github.com/bwp91/homebridge-govee/wiki/Configuration#obtaining-your-api-key) if you wish to enable support for cloud devices

 ### Prerequisites